 Q40.
 How Do I Update the Information NOAA Fisheries Has Regarding the Length Overall (LOA) of My Vessel?

 If you have a Federal Fishing Permit, please send a written request with a current vessel survey showing your vessel's length overall to NOAA Fisheries Alaska Region Restricted Access Management using email or fax: (907) 586-7354.

-If you do not have a Federal Fishing Permit, you will need a current vessel survey and then please contact the State of Alaska Commercial Fisheries Entry Commission at (907) 789-6150, option #2, to obtain the correct form.
+If you do not have a Federal Fishing Permit, you will need a current vessel survey.
+Please contact the State of Alaska Commercial Fisheries Entry Commission at (907) 789-6150, option #2, to obtain the correct form.

 - North Pacific Observer Duties